codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-introduction.md

 Let's change our simple webpage a little bit.
 We're gonna put there a `heading`, a `paragraph` and a `button`:

-- Copy/Paste the ancient text below into your document.
+- Copy/Paste the ancient text below into your HTML document.
 - Save file again.
 - Refresh your web browser.